tegacodes/Drawing-Seeing-Moving-with-Code/code/9-websocket-p5-master/README.md

 ### Installing packages with npm

+NPM is node's package manager.
+It comes with node for free and manages extra code modules (packages!) that we might want to use with node ([Video tutorial on npm here](https://www.youtube.com/watch?v=s70-Vsud9Vk&nohtml5=False)).

 Make a new folder, and navigate to that folder in the terminal.

 Before we create the server we'll set up a `package.json` file.
 This file contains the name of our project and a list of all of its depencies.

 In the terminal type: